junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Dean breaks the constraints Michael set up for him again.

-Michael struggles hard, but this time, Dean is the one locking him into the mind Cage.
+Michael struggles hard, but this time, Dean is the one locking him into the Mind Cage.

 Dean opens his eyes, seeing the worrying faces around them, seeing Cas standing among them.
 He smiles, giving them a grin, "Miss me?"

 <br>

 Lucifer doesn't make it any easier than last time.
-Seven years only make him more imaginative, and the inside of his mind is like nine levels of Dante's Hell and worse.
+Seven years only made him more imaginative, and the inside of his mind is like nine levels of Dante's Hell and worse.
 Sam dodges the manifested demons like soldiers dodging bullets on the battlefield.

-But he has a handle of it this time.
+But he has a handle on it this time.

 It's still *his* mind, after all.

 Sam hides between his memories, waiting for opportunities to get back in control.

-Lucifer has most his attention on the outside world, distracted by their surroundings.
+Lucifer has most of his attention on the outside world, distracted by their surroundings.
 It gives him enough chances.

-The outside world is like a thin wall away and he's just in the underground of a huge mansion.
+The outside world is like a thin wall away, and he's just in the underground of a huge mansion.

-Sam can hear their talking, Mom and Dad's voices are the most clear ones, others' follow right after.
+Sam can hear them talking, Mom and Dad's voices are the clearest ones; others' follow right after.

 He spends a second to wonder if Dean's doing okay, if his brother can win this battle on his own; that if one of them loses, they all lose.